rist-ro/rl-introduction-notes/sutton_rl.md

 **In the continuing formulation**, under the assumption of **ergodicity of the MDP**, for the function approximation methods, the discount is redundant in the computation of returns.

-Ergodicity, like in the case of differential returns, ensure that an average reward can be compute in the limit to infinity.
-Under this assumption we can show that the average reward when using discounts **is proportional** to one without discounting as its value is $r(\pi) /(1-\gamma)$.
+Ergodicity, like in the case of differential returns, ensures that an average reward can be computed in the limit to infinity.
+Under this assumption, we can show that the average reward when using discounts **is proportional** to one without discounting as its value is $r(\pi) /(1-\gamma)$.
 This renders the discounting factor $\gamma$ useless (a full proof is available on page 254).

 The authors claim this stems from **the lack of a policy improvement theorem** for the function approximation case, where improvement in one state may not necessarily mean improvement of the policy. (how does this translate to episodic tasks?)